 The key to getting all of the different essential amino acids you need on a plant-based diet comes down to eating a variety of plant sources.
-Blended protein powders, which can include chia seed, hemp, pumpkin and ancient grains are a great way to easily get a mix.
+Blended protein powders, which can include chia seeds, hemp, pumpkin and ancient grains, are a great way to easily get a mix.

 "Consuming a blend provides different types of amino acids that can be used for the maintenance and repair of muscle and other protein tissues in the body," says Cynthia Sass, RD an LA-based performance nutritionist.